Gordon Gilkey: World War II service

 While serving in World War II, Gilkey wrote President Franklin D. Roosevelt, requesting a unit be established to review military tactics to help minimize damage to art and architecture in Europe.
 Roosevelt saw merit in the suggestion and directed General Dwight D. Eisenhower to award Gilkey command of that unit.
 When hostilities ceased, Gilkey was assigned to track down and confiscate Nazi propaganda art throughout the defeated Third Reich.

-In the process of those duties, he made the acquaintance of many artists throughout Europe.
-He was able, upon returning home, to help promote those artists' work throughout the United States via the International Print Exchange, which he founded from his home in Corvallis, Oregon.
+In the process of those duties, he met and interviewed many of Europe's greatest, 20th century artists.
+Upon returning home, Gilkey spent much of his life promoting the work of European artist throughout the United States via the International Print Exchange, which he founded from his home in Corvallis, Oregon.

 For these and subsequent efforts, he was knighted by France and given similar honors by Italy, Germany and Sweden.
 The United States awarded him the Meritorious Service Medal.
 In 1997, he was promoted in rank to Officer of the National Order of the Légion d'honneur by the French government.